Holland's Theory of Career Choice and You

 Most people, in reality, are a combination of types–like Realistic-Investigative, or Artistic-Social.
 Therefore, you will probably want to consider occupations in more than one category.

-In summary, you are most likely to choose a satisfying job if you choose one that fits your personality type.
+In summary, you are most likely to choose a satisfying work if you choose to do something that fits your personality type.

 If your two strongest personality types are "inconsistent"–Realistic and Social, Investigative and Enterprising, or Artistic and Conventional–be sure to read the next section, below, and this article.

 John Holland created a hexagonal model that shows the relationship between the personality types and environments.